emory/andyfreeland.net/_posts/lebanon/2010-09-17-brief-update.markdown

 ![Fireworks](/photo/lebanon/09/17/IMG_0836.JPG)

-It's been a while since I've posted anything &emdash; I even have emails from my parents to prove it.
+It's been a while since I've posted anything &mdash; I even have emails from my parents to prove it.
 I've been busy and lazy and haven't done much, so I never got around to writing.

 ![Fireworks and roof](/photo/lebanon/09/17/IMG_0820.JPG)